I’ve had 5 opportunities in my life to get really rich…but I blew ‘em all!

 She underwent external radiation treatments for the next 2 months.

-Then, in September, she would have 2 surgical procedures performed, 2 weeks apart, where a metal rod, containing a radioactive material, would be inserted into her abdomen to kill the tumors.
+Then, in September, she would have 2 surgical procedures performed, 2 weeks apart, where a metal rod, containing a radioactive material, would be inserted into her abdomen to kill the tumor.

-She would have to lie perfectly still for the 2 days following the procedure as any type of movement could do irreparable damage to anything else that the radioactive rod touches.
+She would have to lie perfectly still for the 2 days following the procedure as any type of movement could do irreparable damage to any other body part that the radioactive rod touches.